 Many water utilities in North America are moving to AMI technology, including Moncton, the City of Toronto, the City of Ottawa and the Region of Peel.

-The meter installation phase of Customer Connect is scheduled to begin in early summer of 2017 and expected to be completed in 2020
+The meter installation phase of Customer Connect began in the early summer of 2017 and is expected to be completed in 2020.

-Installation of the new meters will begin with an initial rollout of approximately 350 meters in the Tucker Lake area in July 2017.
-Based on results during this initial deployment phase, mass installation will roll out on a regional basis with project completion expected in 2020.
-Installation will start in Halifax late summer of 2017.
-Dartmouth region installation will begin in Spring/Summer of 2018 and Bedford/Sackville installations will start in Winter/Spring of 2018-19.
+Installation of the new meters began with an initial rollout of approximately 350 meters in the Tucker Lake area in July 2017.
+Based on results during that initial deployment phase, mass installation is in progress on a regional basis with project completion expected in 2020.
+Installations in Halifax began in the late summer of 2017.
+Dartmouth region installations began in Summer of 2018 and Bedford/Sackville installations will start in Winter/Spring of 2018-19.

 The projected capital cost of the Customer Connect project is $25.4 million over a four-year period.
 The savings from reduced visits, water leakage and resources will help offset this cost down the line.

 The appointment normally takes between 30 and 90 minutes.
 However, the appointments are booked in time blocks.
 The available time blocks are 8 am to Noon, Noon to 4 pm and 4 pm to 8 pm on weekdays and 9 am to 1 pm and 1 pm to 6 pm on Saturdays.